Recreational Fishing Survey Design Certification

 MRIP Standards and Independent Review

-Certified survey designs and estimation methods must meet recreational fishing survey standards and best practices and undergo peer review against the following criteria:
+Certified survey designs and estimation methods must meet applicable survey and data standards and undergo peer review against the following criteria:

 - Sample survey designs follow formal probability sampling protocols, with known inclusion probabilities at all sampling stages.